MPH Entertainment, Inc.

 MPH Entertainment, Inc. is an American production company, focusing on feature films, television series, and specials.
-It was founded in January 1996 by Jim Milio, Melissa Jo Peltier, Mark Hufnail and Nirupam Trivedi.
+It was founded in January 1996 by Jim Milio, Melissa Jo Peltier, and Mark Hufnail.
 They are best known for being co-executive producers for the independent film My Big Fat Greek Wedding, and producers of the hit National Geographic Channel series, Dog Whisperer.